tjtelan/tjtelan.github.io/content/blog/2017-11-05-building-a-unix-shell-in-rust-part-1.md

 +++
 title = "Building a Unix-shell in Rust - Part 1" date = 2017-11-05
-[taxonomies]
-tags = ["rust"]
-categories = ["how-to"]
-[extra]
-summary = "Description of concepts of a Unix shell"
+description = "Description of concepts of a Unix shell" [taxonomies] tags = ["rust"] categories = ["how-to"]
 +++
 My goal is to find more work opportunities to write in Rust the same way I can write in Python and Go.
 Since I spend a lot of time designing and executing automation, it felt useful to start somewhere familiar.
 How about a simple Unix shell?
 Yes, I use bash all the time.